JaewonJeung/notes/Real-time updates.md

     - cons.
 HTTP overhead, not good for freq updates due to round trips
 - `SSE`
     - Instead of content-length, chunk.
 Basically turns HTTP into stream
     - More efficient than above.
 Auto reconnection using "last event ID".
-Still simple to implement
+Still relatively simple to implement with some careful infra support
     - One-way comm.
 Browsers limiting # of concurrent conn per domain
     - Need full path infra support. e.g. the proxy/LB can't do buffered send
 - `WS`